-- Rules and regulations for students which cover, among other matters: health, safety and welfare, student discipline, examination regulations, fees, fitness to practise, acceptable behaviour expected of you, academic integrity, research conduct and misconduct and the use of computer and library facilities - Regulations and Code of Practice for Taught Programmes and Research Degree Programmes
+- Rules and regulations for students which cover, among other matters: health, safety and welfare, student discipline, examination regulations, fees, fitness to practise, acceptable behaviour expected of you, academic integrity, research conduct and misconduct and the use of computer and library facilities. - Regulations and Code of Practice for Taught Programmes and Regulations and Code of Practice for Research Programmes.